ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 ## Final code

 If you got lost at any point, this is the final implementation of the plugin.
+You can paste the code from different files into your project, or clone and install the whole thing, and it will run out-of-the-box.